Shape-based Evaluation of Epidemic Forecasts: Introduction

 \section{Introduction}

 Infectious disease forecasting and its communication is a crucial aspect of epidemic management.
 There have been various collaborative efforts for short-term forecasting during epidemics including Influenza seasons~\cite{centers2019flusight}, COVID-19~\cite{noauthor_covid-19_nodate,europe_forecast_hub,lab_covid-19_2020}, and Zika~\cite{cdc_epidemic_2016}, where multiple research groups independently generate forecasts that are combined to inform the public.
 Traditionally, the forecasts are communicated as time-series with prediction intervals.
-Evaluation and communication are closely related -- there is rigorous evaluation of these forecasts to ensure that what is being communicated is meaningful.
+Evaluation and communication are closely related -- forecasts are rigorously evaluated to ensure that what is being communicated is meaningful.
 These evaluations are often performed by treating the problem as a regression problem -- comparing predicted values (e.g., incident hospitalizations and deaths) over a horizon (e.g., 1, 2,3, and 4 week ahead) to the observed values.